Yale Law School: Admissions

 Yale Law School enrolls about 200 new students a year, creating one of the smallest classes among top U.S. law schools.
 Its small class size and prestige combine to make its admissions process the most competitive in the United States.
 In 2023, the median GPA for the entering class was 3.96, and the median LSAT score was 175.

 After an initial round of screening by the admissions department, approximately 25% of applications are independently evaluated by three different faculty members.
 Each application is scored from 2–4 at the discretion of the reader.
 All applicants with a perfect 12 (i.e., a 4 from all three faculty members) are admitted, upon which they are immediately notified by the school.
 There are also 50–80 outstanding students admitted each year without going through this review process.

 The LL.M.
 Program and the Visiting Researchers Program at Yale Law are amongst the smallest and most selective graduate law programs in the United States.
 Yale Law admits around 25 LL.M. students and around 10 visiting researchers every year.
 These programs are usually limited to those students who intend to pursue a career in legal academia.

-At Yale law school, admission to the J.S.D. program is exclusive to candidates who have attained exceptional standing in obtaining their LL.M. degree at Yale Law School and exhibit the promise of delivering outstanding scholarly contributions.
+Admission to the J.S.D. program at Yale law school is exclusive.
+Candidates in exceptional standing who exhibited promise of delivering outstanding scholarly contributions, and who possess an L.L.M. degree take priority.

 Yale Law admitted only men until 1918.